StarGate01/ykhmac-uchost/README.md

 ### Standalone library

 The `ykhmac` library is available on PlatformIO at (TBA).
-It requires the [Cryptosuite2](https://platformio.org/lib/show/5829/cryptosuite2) dependency.
+It requires my fork of the *Cryptosuite2* library.

 ## Thanks to / Sources